 After Frozen took the world by (ice) storm back in 2013, it seemed quite obvious that the double princess tale would get a sequel, at least to get the "Let It Go" hit song out of our heads.
-And while the movie recently headed into production, aiming for a release sometime in 2018, the team behind the second installment had been taking their sweet time with the new draft.
+And while the movie has started production, aiming for a release on November 27, 2019, the team behind the second installment had been taking their sweet time with the new draft.

 As Kristen Bell, the voice of Anna, pointed out: